 There is, however, a basic problem in defining all these instruments, and even Gaspar’s stylistic development as a whole, in that no Brescian maker ever, to my knowledge, actually dated their labels.
 Speculative dates attached to various instruments are based on no material evidence, and in most cases rely on imitation labels added in later interventions.
 We cannot track exactly when Gaspar made his first violin, or whether his citterns and viols predate the violins or were made at the same time.
 We can barely begin to guess where Francesco’s or Maggini’s hand appears in the work.
 My own guess would be that the elaborately carved work on various forms of viol and citterns, using the figured pine, is from an early period, while the violins and violas, generally of more restrained appearance and using straight-grained spruce, date from later in his career.

-In part two, John Dilworth explores the work of the second generation of Brescian violin makers, led by Giovanni Paolo Maggini.
+In part 2, John Dilworth explores the work of the second generation of Brescian school violin makers, led by Giovanni Paolo Maggini.

 John Dilworth is a maker, writer and expert.
 He has written extensively about fine instruments and their makers, and is a co-author of ‘The British Violin’, ‘Giuseppe Guarneri del Gesu’ and ‘The Voller Brothers’ among other books.